 Contact your insurer at the event of an accident with the following information:

 Ghost broking is the name given to an insurance scam where fraudsters sell fake car insurance policies.
-According to Action Fraud, there were over 850 reports of ghost broking between 2014 – 2017, with losses from individuals and organisations totalling £631,000.
+According to the Insurance Times, in 2021 ghost broking has been responsible for scamming £786,700 from victims.

 Ghost brokers tend to target men in their 20s, using social media platforms to get in touch with them.
 If you have purchased invalid car insurance, you could be liable and could be at risk of:

 - Your vehicle being seized

 - Being liable for claims if you’re involved in an accident

 To check whether you have purchased insurance through a registered insurance provider, you can search their full name or business name on the Financial Conduct Authority's register.